flintuxos/flintuxos/README.md

 Flintux OS is built with buildroot.
 This means it can be configured using the 'make menuconfig' command in the source code directory, then it can be built into a .img file using the 'make' command to be used in an external drive.

 ## Window Manager
 Flintux OS uses 'twm' as its window manager due to it being customizable and lightweight.
-Since it is a pretty old window manager, finding tutorials for certain things shouldn't be too difficult.
+Since it is a pretty old window manager, finding tutorials for doing certain things with twm shouldn't be too difficult.

 ## Package Manager
 At the moment, Flintux OS does **NOT** support any package managers, this is definetly a dealbreaker for some but until package repositories are added it will not exist.